Belt and Road Initiative: Allegations of human rights violations

+Table of BRI investment by country from 2014 to 2018

-Reactions and criticism
+Reactions

+Generally, it is more important for China to persuade its domestic audiences of the benefits of BRI than it is to persuade foreign audiences at-large.
+Academic Jeremy Garlick writes that this is a reason why the Chinese government presents the BRI in a way more intuitively understandable to domestic than global audiences.

+Former EU diplomat Bruno Maçães describes the BRI as the world's first transnational industrial policy because it goes beyond national policy to influence the industrial policy of other states.

 Support

-To date, more than 130 countries have issued endorsements.
-Moscow has been an early partner of China, and Russia and China now have altogether 150 common projects including natural gas pipelines and the Polar Silk Road.
-In March 2015, Russia's First Deputy Prime Minister Igor Shuvalov asserted that "Russia should not view the Silk Road Economic Belt as a threat to its traditional, regional sphere of influence […] but as an opportunity for the Eurasian Economic Union".
+As of 2020, more than 130 countries had issued endorsements.
+UN Secretary General António Guterres has described the BRI as capable of accelerating the UN Sustainable Development Goals.
+Institutional connections between the BRI and multiple UN bodies have also been established.

-In June 2016, China's leader Xi Jinping visited Poland and met with Poland's President Andrzej Duda and Prime Minister Beata Szydło, saying that "Polish companies will benefit hugely" from Belt and Road Initiative.
+In June 2016, Xi Jinping visited Poland and met with Poland's President Andrzej Duda and Prime Minister Beata Szydło.
 Duda and Xi signed a declaration on strategic partnership in which they reiterated that Poland and China viewed each other as long-term strategic partners.

 As a wealthy country, Singapore does not need massive external financing or technical assistance for domestic infrastructure building, but has repeatedly endorsed the BRI and cooperated in related projects in a quest for global relevance and to strengthen economic ties with BRI recipients.
 It is also one of the largest investors in the project.
 Furthermore, there is a strategic defensive factor: making sure a single country is not the single dominant factor in Asian economics.

 While the Philippines historically has been closely tied to the United States, China sought its support for the BRI in terms of the quest for dominance in the South China Sea.
 The Philippines adjusted its policy in favor of Chinese claims in the South China Sea under President Rodrigo Duterte.